rails/rails/guides/source/performance_testing.md

 end
 ```

-You can find more details about the +get+ and +post+ methods in the
+You can find more details about the `get` and `post` methods in the
 "Testing Rails Applications":testing.html guide.

 #### Model Example